INESCTEC/ev-occupancy-forecaster/README.md

-# ⚡ VoltTune: Greedy Voltage Correction Using Flexibility Allocation

-VoltTune is a Python-based tool designed to identify and correct voltage violations in low-voltage or distribution electrical networks using a greedy optimization algorithm.
-It uses a sensitivity matrix estimated from historical measurements and leverages available flexibility (load reduction or injection) to bring all nodal voltages within a specified operating range.
+# 🔌 PlugPredict: Occupancy Forecasting with Logistic Regression

+**PlugPredict** is a Python tool for forecasting occupancy in EV charging stations (or similar plug-in resources).
+It uses historical binary occupancy data (`0 = free`, `1 = occupied`) stored in `.txt` files and trains a logistic regression model (NumPy-only, no scikit-learn).
+Predictions are generated for the next **12 hours** at **5-minute intervals**, and results are saved as `.json` files.

 ---

 ## 📌 Features

+- ✅ Logistic regression implemented **from scratch** with NumPy
-- ✅ Learns network voltage sensitivities from historical data
+- ✅ Reads historical occupancy data from `.txt` logs
-- ✅ Detects voltage violations based on user-defined voltage limits
-- ✅ Applies greedy voltage correction using available power flexibility
+- ✅ Trains on all available history
-- ✅ Supports real-world voltage/power data formats
+- ✅ Forecasts 12 hours ahead (144 × 5‑minute steps)
+- ✅ Outputs results as `.json` (timestamp + predicted state)
-- ✅ Fully configurable via environment variables
+- ✅ Fully configurable using **environment variables**
-- ✅ Simple, modular, and readable code (PEP8-compliant)

 ---

 ## ⚡ Workflow